GuiRodrigues8/GuiRodrigues8/README.md

 - 👋 Hi, I’m @GuiRodrigues8
 - 👀 I’m interested in learning! what? all that we can learn
-- 🌱 I’m currently learning how to be better in C
+- 🌱 I’m currently learning how to be better in javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on space missions!
-- 📫 How to reach me ...
+- 📫 How to reach me @gui_rodriguesss8 on instagram
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I always felt that informatic would be my life

 <!---